Questions

 Definition of crisis according to Coombs: There is no one definition. but for readers purposes it is the perception of an unpredictable event that threatens important expectancies of stakeholder and can seriously impact an organization’s perform an and generate negative outcomes.

-READ ALSO: Is it good to take Maths with Biology?
+READ ALSO: Is it convenient to take a bus or taxi in your city?

 Why have Starbucks failed in Australia but succeeded in China?